zvifadzomatsenazingoni/Poverty-project/README.md

 CODE FILES

-1. STATA code: This is a do file with all the STATA codes for data management and analysis used in this project.
+1. STATA code: This is a do file with all the STATA codes for data management and analyses used in this project.

 2. R code: This is an R script with all the code for raster partitioning.

 ACKNOWLEDGMENTS

 This script was developed by Zvifadzo Matsena Zingoni, Ph.D., as part of a project analyzing socio-spatial equity analysis of access to healthcare.
 PHIA data are freely available for registered users at the PHIA project website: https://phia173data.icap.columbia.edu/.
-Malawi HCF geolocations were obtained from the Ministry of Health in Malawi, 174 and cannot be provided for reasons of confidentiality.
+Malawi HCF geolocations were obtained from the Ministry of Health in Malawi, and cannot be provided for reasons of confidentiality.